|Air Quality / Air Permitting|

 California Air Permitting

-Yorke Engineering, LLC (Yorke) staff has prepared over 1,000 air permit applications in the State of California and has 35 air specialists, 14 of whom are Certified Air Permitting Professionals (CPPs or CAPPs).
+Yorke Engineering, LLC (Yorke) staff has prepared over 1,000 air permit applications in the State of California and has over 40 air specialists, 17 of whom are Certified Air Permitting Professionals (CPPs or CAPPs).
 Permitting can get a little complicated; please see the basic steps below the equipment list.

 Equipment Yorke Has Prepared Air Permit Applications For (Alphabetically – Partial List)

 Air permitting in California is delegated from the United States Environmental Protection Agency (U.S. EPA) to the California Air Resources Board (CARB).
-In 19xx, CARB created the local air district system here in California, which consists of 35 air districts.
+In 1947, Governor Earl Warren authorized the creation of the local air district system here in California, which consists of 35 air districts.
 Permitting is administered at the local air district level.
 As a result, air permitting is a combination of federal New Source Review requirements, CARB requirements, and local air district requirements.
 The basic steps to air permitting in California are listed below.

 Emission Quantification – Criteria Pollutants